 The second runner-up is blackcurrant, which contains 758 mg polyphenols per 100 grams.
 Based on research, the polyphenols found in blackcurrant berries have the capacity to help individuals dealing with obesity and its complications.

-- Mix rolled oats, Greek yogurt, and milk in a small jar.
+- Mix rolled oats, Greek yogurt, and milk (use nut milk for extra polyphenols—see #5) or water in a small jar.

 - Add a palmful of berries and a few slices of banana in the jar.